Photography and Print

 We offer academic advice, wellbeing sessions, coaching and counselling, listening sessions and advice drop-ins.
 We can also help with applications for Disabled Students’ Allowance (DSA).

 Boomsatsuma doesn’t have its own halls, but we can help you with house-hunting.
-We provide links to trusted letting agencies and work in partnership with C J Hole to help you find the right place to live while studying.
+We provide links to trusted letting agencies and work in partnership with loc8me and CJ Hole to help you find the right place to live while studying.

 If you’re facing financial challenges, we’re here to help.
 Our Student Support team can provide guidance on budgeting and exploring financial support options.
-Contact us at education@boomsatsuma.com to book a session with our Student Support Advisor.
+Contact us at admissions@boomsatsuma.com to talk to us.

 While this course doesn’t include a formal placement year, it’s designed to provide industry insight at every level.
 We collaborate with partners to set live briefs, arrange freelance commissions and offer work experience opportunities.
 Industry professionals regularly visit Boomsatsuma to deliver talks and masterclasses, giving you direct access to expert knowledge and networking opportunities.